Codesai/website/_i18n/es/_posts/2019-04-07-beverages_prices_kata.md

 I created the [Beverages Prices Refactoring kata](https://github.com/trikitrok/beverages_pricing_refactoring_kata) for the [Deliberate Practice Program](https://github.com/Codesai/practice_program) I'm running at [Lifull Connect](https://www.lifullconnect.com/) offices in Barcelona (previously [Trovit](https://www.trovit.es/index.php)).
 Its goal is to practice refactoring away from a bad usage of inheritance.

-The code computes the price of the different beverages that are sold in a coffe house.
+The code computes the price of the different beverages that are sold in a coffee house.
 There are some supplements that can be added to those beverages.
 Each supplement increases the price a bit.
 Not all combinations of drinks and supplements are possible.

 Just having a quick look at the tests of the initial code would give you an idea of the kind of problems it might have: